 References:

 [1] Rosen, Sidney (Ed.).
 My Voice Will Go With You: The Teaching Tales of Milton H. Erickson.
-New York: W. W. Norton, 1982.
+New York: W. W. Norton, 1982.“This is a temporary demo article.
+Will be deleted soon.

-Author: Lloyd Glauberman, Ph.D.
+Author: Lloyd Glauberman, Ph.D.“